 - Physical Dependence

 If you or a loved one is abusing benzodiazepines you should get help immediately.
 Like we stated before you are literally gambling with your life every time you use these chemicals.
-Clearbrook has treated people for decades from benzodiazepine abuse.
+Clearbrook treats benzodiazepine abuse.
 We have a specific program on the detox level of treatment so that the person does not have the severe withdrawal feelings they would have if they tried doing it on their own.